wenewzhang/mixin_labs-java-bot/README5.md

 ---Order is 6cf37ca6-4efa-4e78-bea1-53c5c5d54d2b: ------
 ```
 ## Cancel the Order
+To cancel order, just pay any amount of any asset to OceanOne, and write trace_id into memo.
 Ocean.one take the trace_id as the order id, for example, **6cf37ca6-4efa-4e78-bea1-53c5c5d54d2b** is a order id,
-We can use it to cancel the order!
+We can use it to cancel the order.
 ```java
 public static String GenerateOrderCancelMemo(String myUuid) {
   try {